 “That would make her happy to hear,” he replies meekly.
 “Everything she ever did, it seems, was for me…I’ll never understand why, though.”

 “Maybe someday I can tell her?”

-“Ah, I hope not,” he sighs.
+“Ah, I hope not any time soon,” he sighs.
 “She’s been gone a long time, about…I guess it’s been almost thirty years now.
 Damn…” his voice drifts off, as he looks off into the distance.

-Last night's dream was long ago, but I'm certain he was not so young then; so by the time, she was already…
+Last night's dream was long ago, but I'm certain he was not so young then; so by that time, she was already…

 “Sometimes,” he continues on, “I think about her even now, even if that’s ridiculous, it being so long ago.
 For nearly that entire period of my life, each other was all we truly had; but such is fate, I suppose.”
 He closes his eye, and sighs deeply.